 Talk with your child about the new program.
-Tell them about activities and toys you saw, or the providers and kids you met during a visit.
+Tell them about activities and toys you saw, or the caregivers and kids you met during a visit.
 For some children, engaging in playacting about going to the new program can help relieve anxiety and add excitement.

 Even young children can sense when a parent is anxious.
 Being positive and confident about your program choice can positively impact your child’s feelings.

 If possible, visit the program several times with your child ahead of their official start date.
-Having your child stay with the provider(s) without you for a short amount of time can ease the transition.
+Having your child stay with the caregiver(s) without you for a short amount of time can ease the transition.

 Learn the new program’s nap and meal routines in advance and adjust your child’s routines if possible.

 A blanket, favorite photo, or treasured stuff animal can comfort your child during time away from you.
 It’s a good idea to check with the program before bringing an item.